The Annapolis Valley Work Centre exists to provide you with:

 Participants are encouraged to work in a team within a workshop setting.
 Participants will learn measuring skills, the proper and safe usage of hand and power tools, how to plan and manage small projects while working on meaningful projects.
 Some tasks are repetitive while others may be a one off.
 These tasks are designed to complement a construction environment or prepare participants for further education in the trades.
 The shop program is a great stepping stone for individuals looking to move forward into the field of construction.

-You will participate in the following classes in addition to your chosen vocational area:
+You will also participate in the following classes in addition to your chosen vocational area:

 Essential Skills (ES)